 - Political and caregiver pressure.

-- Ambitious laundry lists of day-to-day responsibilities—including ones that exist outside classroom walls that cut down on personal time and negatively impact work-life balance.
+- Ambitious laundry lists of day-to-day responsibilities—including ones existing outside classroom walls that cut down on personal time and negatively impact work-life balance.

-- Additional pressures brought on by teacher shortages, including a lack of substitutes.
+- Additional pressures brought on by staffing shortages, including a lack of substitutes.

 - Slowing talent pipelines.

 In turn, teachers leaving the classroom has become a serious concern.
-A staggering number of teachers—55%—admit they’re thinking about exiting the teaching profession earlier than they had anticipated, according to recent educator survey results from the NEA.
-This percentage is higher for Black and Hispanic teachers who are already underrepresented in their field, as noted by a Pew Research Center article on diversity among public school teachers.
+A staggering number of educators—55%—admit they’re thinking about exiting the teaching profession earlier than they had anticipated, according to recent survey results from the NEA.
+This percentage is higher for Black and Hispanic teachers who are already underrepresented in their field, as noted by a Pew Research Center article on diversity among public school educators.